getify/foi-lang/formalization-work/Foi-Specification.md

 Dispatch resolves the effector hook through the instance's owning namespace, carried as a runtime contract on the instance.
 Whitespace around `%` is optional.

-If the instance's owning namespace declares no `%` hook, the `%`-call form falls through to identity per §3.9.1.
+If the instance's owning namespace declares no `%` hook, the `%`-call form is a type error per §3.9.1.

 The `%`-call form admits exactly zero or one operand.
 Spread arguments and named arguments are not part of this form.